hacks-guide/Guide_Wii/docs/ja_JP/cios.md

 [Continue to Open Shop Channel installation](osc)

-Now that your Wii has adequate brick protection, you can install the Open Shop Channel, a trusted repository for homebrew that can be accessed both on and off the Wii.
+Now that the Homebrew Channel, BootMii, Priiloader, and cIOS are all installed, you can install the Open Shop Channel, a trusted repository for homebrew that can be accessed both on and off the Wii.

 :::